The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 You will start your road trip in Switzerland in the largest city, Zurich.
 You will not need a car today so you can make arrangements to collect it on the second day of your vacation.

-Cradled by the Swiss Alps and resting on the shores of Lake Zurich, the city is made all the more scenic by the River Limmat which flows right through the Aldstadt (Old Town).
-The Aldstadt is brimming with museums and historic buildings while the city also boasts a number of scenic vantage points and gorgeous gardens.
+Cradled by the Swiss Alps and resting on the shores of Lake Zurich, the city is made all the more scenic by the River Limmat which flows right through the Altstadt (Old Town).
+The

-One day is the perfect amount of time to explore Zurich however you could always extend your 2 weeks in Switzerland with a few extra nights tapped onto the start or end of the road trip.
+One day is the perfect amount of time to explore Zurich, however, you could always extend your 2 weeks in Switzerland with a few extra nights tapped onto the start or end of the road trip.

 Aerial view of Zurich, Switzerland